commercetools/ui-kit/CONTRIBUTING.md

 These are informal steps we suggest you to follow when adding a new component.

-1. Create a new task to add the component to the UIKit.
+1. Create a new task to add the component to the UI Kit.

     - [ ] Create task.
     - [ ] Add task to the MCD project.
-    - [ ] Add task to the [UIKit Kanban Board].
+    - [ ] Add task to the [UI Kit Kanban Board].

-2. Sync with the UIKit leads
+2. Sync with the UI Kit leads

     - [ ] Notify @lufego or @dferber90 of the task.

 3. Create documentation for the component **UNDECIDED**

-    - [ ] Create copy of [UIKit Component Documentation Template].
+    - [ ] Create copy of [UI Kit Component Documentation Template].
-    - [ ] Add copy to the [UIKit Component Documentation List] page.
+    - [ ] Add copy to the [UI Kit Component Documentation List] page.
     - [ ] `Designer` & `Dev` go through the copy and update it for the new component.

 4. Align design with style guide